The Ultimate Guide To Building Muscle

 That's it.
 That's the full list of safe, proven, useful supplements.
 For the most part, everything else is either nearly completely unnecessary, dangerous, or will do absolutely nothing but waste your money.
 No matter what the advertisement says, no matter what the label on the bottle says, no matter what the idiot in your gym says, no matter what the supplement store employee says, and certainly no matter what the supplement company themselves say... this is the be all and end all of useful supplements, specifically ones for building muscle.

 Do you need to take any?
 Nope.
 Would it help if you did?
-Yeah, for sure.
+Sure.
 Stuff like fish oil and a multivitamin are supplements that will be beneficial to everyone from a general health standpoint, and indirectly beneficial from a muscle building standpoint.
-A whey protein powder (along with dextrose) is definitely beneficial post workout, and a whey/casein blend or just casein alone makes a fine, convenient way of helping you meet you protein and calorie requirements for the day.
+Protein powder is a high quality and super convenient way of helping you meet your protein requirements for the day.
 And creatine, combined with all 6 of the requirements in this article being met, has certainly been proven to be useful.

 Is anything absolutely required?
 Nope.
 Should you take any?
 That, my friend, is up to you.